cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-add-leaderboard.md

 In the previous section you added a player info structure that tallies wins and losses per player.
 On its own, this information could be collected outside of the blockchain via a [dedicated server](/hands-on-exercise/3-cosmjs-adv/5-server-side.md).

 It was in fact done on-chain so as to make this new step more relevant.
 If you want an on-chain leaderboard that is provably correct, then you need its information to come from the chain too.
-You now have the necessary information on-chain in the form of `PlayerInfo`.
-You need to organize it into a leaderboard.
+As a result of this choice, you have the necessary information on-chain in the form of `PlayerInfo`.
+You now need to organize it into a leaderboard.

 ## High level considerations

 Your blockchain is now at _v1.1_.
 In this section, you will introduce _v2_ of your blockchain with leaderboard support.
 A good leaderboard fulfills these conditions:

 * Any player who has **ever** played should have a tally of games won, lost, and forfeited.
 You already have that.
 * The leaderboard should list the players with the most wins up to a pre-determined number of players.
-For example, the leaderboard could only include the top 100 scores.
+For example, the leaderboard might only include the top 100 scores.
-* To avoid squatting and increase engagement, when equal in value the most recent score takes precedence over an _older_ one, so the player with the **more recent score** is listed higher on the leaderboard.
+* To avoid squatting and increase engagement, when scores are equal in value the most recent score takes precedence over an _older_ one: the player with the **more recent score** is listed higher on the leaderboard.

 <HighlightBox type="tip">

-When you introduce the leaderboard in production, you also have to consider the migration.
+When you introduce the leaderboard in production, you also have to consider migration.
 This concern is covered in the [next section](/hands-on-exercise/4-run-in-prod/4-migration-leaderboard.md).

 </HighlightBox>

 The leaderboard is not strictly the concern of the game of checkers.
 It is a side concern.
-The concept of a leaderboard is also very generic.
-You could easily imagine it being used for other games.
-Therefore, it makes sense to introduce it as a **separate module**, next to the checkers module.
+The concept of a leaderboard is also very generic, you could easily imagine it being used for other types of game.
+Therefore, it makes sense to introduce it as a **separate module** next to the checkers module.

 The checkers and leaderboard modules will exchange information.
-More specifically, the leaderboard needs to know when a player's total wins change as this may warrant entering the leaderboard.
-If you have the checkers module call the leaderboard module, just as it does call the bank when handling wagers, it means that the checkers module needs to know the details of the leaderboard module.
+More specifically, the leaderboard needs to know when a player's total wins change, as this may warrant entering the leaderboard.
+If you have the checkers module call the leaderboard module (just as it calls the bank when handling wagers), the checkers module needs to know the details of the leaderboard module.
 It is best to avoid such tight coupling.

 Fortunately, you can reuse a **_hooks_ pattern** already used in the Cosmos SDK.
 With this future addition, the leaderboard module adds a listener to the hook interface of the checkers module.
-Then the checkers module informs the listeners, whether there is none, one, or many.
+With this the checkers module informs any listeners, whether there are none, one, or many.

 The leaderboard module will work by listening to results from the checkers module.
 It will not have messages of it own.